troisinfotech/TalentHub/Mobile/README.md

 ### Must Have
 1. Knowledge of class components and functional components.
 1. Access Token API should be called only once.
-If access token is expired, then use Refresh Token API to get new access token. **DONOT call Access Token API to get new access token after the current one expires.**.
+If access token is expired, then use Refresh Token API to get new access token. **DONOT call Access Token API to get new access token after the current one expires**.
 1. Integrate React Native Debugger for debugging.

 ### Attract our hiring team